 Yes, you could buy a book or print out information about the Vatican’s most famous attractions to bring with you… but you wouldn’t be able to ask an expert if you have questions, and also, you will have to book your own tickets.

-If you've read this article up to this point we’re sure you were able to find lots of good reasons to visit the Vatican.
+If you've read this article up to this point we’re sure you were able to find lots of good reasons to visit the Holy See.

-However, if you’re still not fully convinced, we feel compelled to mention a few other reasons: in addition to the world-known sights (Vatican Museums, Sistine Chapel, and Saint Peter’s Basilica) there are also some lesser known attractions tourists generally miss: the magnificient Castel Sant’Angelo, the Vatican Necropolis underneath the Basilica, the Apostolic Palace, the ancient Church of Santo Spirito in Sassia and the picturesque alleys around the square, such as Via Colle di Rienzo (where you can find many of the eateries we wrote above).
+However, if you’re still not fully convinced, we feel compelled to mention a few other reasons: in addition to the world-known sights (Vatican Museums, Sistine Chapel, and Saint Peter’s Basilica) there are also some lesser known attractions tourists generally miss: the magnificient Castel Sant’Angelo, the Vatican Necropolis underneath the Basilica, the Apostolic Palace, the ancient Church of Santo Spirito in Sassia, the magnificent Vatican Gardens and the picturesque alleys around the square, such as Via Colle di Rienzo (where you can find many of the eateries we wrote above).

 Give yourself plenty of time to explore and to ensure you get to see all of these wonderful sights!